-The programme runs four days a week (Monday, Tuesday, Thursday & Friday) for 38 weeks, with six weeks holiday.
-It is delivered at both Porirua and Petone campuses and includes a mix of classroom teaching and activities outside the classroom to enhance learning.
+The programme is based at the Petone campus and runs four days a week (Monday, Tuesday, Thursday and Friday) for 40 weeks, including six weeks of holidays.
+The programme includes a mix of classroom teaching and activities outside the classroom to enhance learning.

 Each week students have a community participation outing.
 These outings are linked to classroom topics and are designed to introduce students to various community facilities.

 The programme also features weekly Adventure Based Learning trips which are used to develop team work, enhance problem solving skills and to challenge the students.

 Managing everyday living

 Students will develop the knowledge and skills to be able to manage daily living, set goals and participate in the community.

 Students will develop knowledge and skills to manage and maintain their health and wellness.
 Skills will be developed to enable the students to have a safe home environment and to be able to access support within the community.

 This course develops the knowledge and skills to assist effective communication with others, give and receive information and solve everyday problems.

 This course develops knowledge and skills so students will be responsible citizens, participate in their community, understand their own culture and have a basic understanding of Tikanga Māori.